The Initiation of Sarah (2006 film)

-The Initiation of Sarah is a 2006 American supernatural horror television film that was directed by Stuart Gillard for ABC Family.
-It first aired as part of ABC Family's 13 Nights of Halloween on October 22, 2006, and is a loose remake of the 1978 film of the same name.
+The Initiation of Sarah is a 2006 American supernatural horror television film directed by Stuart Gillard for ABC Family.
+It first aired as part of ABC Family's 13 Nights of Halloween on October 22, 2006, and is a loose remake of the 1978 television film.
 The two films differ in several ways.
 The personalities of Sarah and Patty (who was renamed Lindsay) were switched, the two are now biological sisters instead of adopted siblings, and the movie features magic as a predominant element to the plot, whereas in the original the focus is more heavily on Sarah having telekinesis.
 The character of Mrs. Hunter was re-written to be younger and possess a PhD, and is seen as a more positive figure in the movie as opposed to the character portrayed by Shelley Winters.
 The film's ending is also changed, as Sarah ends up with her love interest and does not die at the film's conclusion.

 Plot

-Twin sisters Sarah (Mika Boorem) and Lindsay (Summer Glau) are excited to attend Temple Hill University, where they will likely join Alpha Nu as their mother Trina Goodwin (Morgan Fairchild) was a previous member.
+Twin sisters Sarah and Lindsay Goodwin are excited to attend Temple Hill University, where they will likely join Alpha Nu as their mother Trina was a previous member.
 Sarah finds herself immediately drawn to Finn, a student adviser that invites them both to Pi Epsilon Delta's rush week party.
-At the party the sisters are introduced to the Alpha Nu President, Corrine (Joanna Garcia), but Sarah ends up leaving the party in tears after accidentally spilling a drink on Corrine.
+At the party the sisters are introduced to the Alpha Nu President, Corrine, but Sarah ends up leaving the party in tears after accidentally spilling a drink on Corrine.
 Lindsay follows Sarah and accidentally breaks her ankle.
-They're brought into the Pi Epsilon Delta house, where Dr. Eugenia Hunter (Jennifer Tilly) introduces herself as a friend of their mother.
+They're brought into the Pi Epsilon Delta house, where Dr. Eugenia Hunter introduces herself as a friend of their mother.
 The sisters are surprised to find that Lindsay's ankle has been healed.
 The following day Corrine ingratiates herself to Lindsay during a meeting at Alpha Nu, during which time Corrine takes the opportunity to take an eyelash off of Lindsay and pocket it.

 Sarah is approached by Dr. Hunter, who tells Sarah that they both possess magical powers.
-This unnerves Sarah, especially after Dr. Hunter later tells her that the Pi Epsilon Deltas and the Alpha Nus are mortal enemies locked in a fight of good against evil, and that Sarah is the One- a person who could disrupt the balance.
+This unnerves Sarah, especially after Dr. Hunter later tells her that the Pi Epsilon Deltas and the Alpha Nus are mortal enemies locked in a fight of good against evil, and that Sarah is the One – a person who could disrupt the balance.
 Sarah is further warned that as the One, the Alpha Nu wants to sacrifice her to the Eternal Flame with the Knife of Truth in exchange for immortality.
 Sarah tries to approach her sister with this, who angrily tells her that Sarah has always been the focus of attention as opposed to Lindsay herself and Lindsay ends up leaving in tears.
-After Corrine's vice-president Ezme (Tessa Thompson) informs her of the fight, Corrine uses this to persuade Lindsay into joining the sorority in return for beauty and a chance to outshine her sister - an offer Lindsay eagerly accepts.
+After Corrine's vice-president Ezme informs her of the fight, Corrine uses this to persuade Lindsay into joining the sorority in return for beauty and a chance to outshine her sister – an offer Lindsay eagerly accepts.